 In the payment method dialogue, enter your payment information or select a payment method that you have used previously with Google.

-See Pay with Google to learn more.
+See Buy with Google Pay to learn more.

-You will receive an email to the Registrant email address for your domain (this is the address that you confirmed in Step 5 above).
+You will receive an email to the Registrant email address for your domain (this is the address you confirmed in Step 5 above).

 After you have approved the transfer, it can take up to 7 days for the previous registrar to release the domain.
 Check the status messages on the Transfer In page in Google Domains to check on the status of your transfer.

 We're glad that you're joining us!
 Here's an overview of the process to transfer in.